RUAH School of Spiritual Guidance

 Each school year runs for ten months, September through June.
 The program consists of monthly retreats in the context of the rhythm of life of the Richmond Hill Community.
 Prayer and faith sharing are a part of the discipline of all participants.
 One book is assigned each month on the upcoming topic.

-For further information, peruse the topics below or contact Elnora Allen, Dean of the RUAH School, 804-783-7903.
+For further information, download the documents above, peruse the topics below, or contact Sylvia King, Dean of the Weekend RUAH School, or Brenda Giannini, Dean of the Weekday RUAH School, 804-783-7903.